 Taking deep breaths will fill your lungs with air and help exercise your lungs.
 Filling your lungs with air is done by breathing in slowly and deeply.
-This will help open the air sacs in your lungs and may reduce future problems.
-This will help to keep your lungs healthier during your hospital stay and when you have left the hospital.
-The incentive spirometer is a breathing device that will help you see how well you are doing with taking deep breaths to keep your lungs healthy.
+It helps open the air sacs in your lungs and may reduce future problems.
+Breathing exercises help keep your lungs healthier during your hospital stay and after you leave the hospital.
+The incentive spirometer is a breathing device that will help you see how well you are doing with taking deep breaths.

 Learning to use the incentive spirometer is easy.
-You will want to remember to use your incentive spirometer at least 4 times a day.
-You should attempt 10 repetitions each time you use the incentive spirometer.
+You need to use your incentive spirometer at least 8 times a day.
+Each time you use the incentive spirometer, you should try to breathe through it 10 times.
+We recommend that you use the incentive spirometer every hour while you are awake.
 Of course, if you want to use it more often that is OK.
-The more you do this breathing exercise the happier and healthier your lungs will be.
+The more you do this breathing exercise the healthier your lungs will be.

 Using the incentive spirometer should help you: